Kaitlin Lansford

 Publications & Research

-- Lansford, K. L., *Hirsch, M. E., Barrett, T. S., & Borrie, S. A. (in press).
+- Lansford, K. L., *Hirsch, M. E., Barrett, T. S., & Borrie, S. A. (2025).
 Cognitive predictors of perception and adaption to dysarthric speech in older adults.
 Journal of Speech, Language, and Hearing Research

 - Borrie, S.A., Tetzloff, K.A., Barrett, T.S., & Lansford, K.L.
 (2024).
 Increasing motivation increases intelligibility benefits of perceptual training of dysarthric speech.
 American Journal of Speech-Language Pathology. https://doi.org/10.1044/2024_AJSLP-24-0019